neoforged/.github/primers/1.21.11/index.md

         // The maximum range in blocks for this item to hit the entity.
         // Must be between [0,64]; defaults to 3.
         4.5f,
+        // The minimum range in blocks for this item to hit the entity,
+        // provided the holding entity is a player in creative mode.
+        // This supercedes the minimum range.
+        // Must be between [0, 64]; defaults to 0.
+        0f,
+        // The maximum range in blocks for this item to hit the entity,
+        // provided the holding entity is a player in creative mode.
+        // This supercedes the maximum range.
+        // Must be between [0,64]; defaults to 3.
+        5f,
         // The margin to inflate the hitbox by in blocks, compensating
         // for potential precision issues.
         // Must be between [0,1]; defaults to 0.3.